Ferdinand II of Aragon: After Isabella

-The widowed Ferdinand made an alliance with France in July 1505 and married Germaine of Foix, cementing the alliance with France.
+The widowed Ferdinand made an alliance with France in July 1506 and married Germaine of Foix, cementing the alliance with France.
 She was the granddaughter of his half-sister Queen Eleanor of Navarre and niece of Louis XII of France.
 Had Ferdinand's son with Germaine, John, Prince of Girona, born on 3 May 1509, survived, "the crown of Aragon would inevitably been separated from Castile" and denied his grandson Charles the crown of Aragon.
-But the infant Prince John died within hours and was buried in the convent of Saint Paul in Valladolid, Kingdom of Castile and Leon, and later transferred to Poblet Monastery, Vimbodí i Poblet, Principality of Catalonia (Crown of Aragon), traditional burial site of the kings of Aragon.
+But the infant Prince John died within hours and was buried in the convent of Saint Paul in Valladolid, Kingdom of Castile and Leon.
+He was later transferred to Poblet Monastery, Vimbodí i Poblet, Principality of Catalonia (Crown of Aragon), traditional burial site of the kings of Aragon.

-Ferdinand had no legal position in Castile, with the cortes of Toro recognizing Joanna and her children as heirs and Ferdinand left Castile in July 1506.
+Ferdinand had no legal position in Castile, with the cortes of Toro recognizing Joanna and her children as heirs, and Ferdinand left Castile in July 1506.
 After his son-in-law Philip's untimely death in September 1506, Castile was in crisis.
 Joanna was allegedly mentally unstable, and Joanna's and Philip's son, Charles, the future Emperor Charles V, was only six years old.
 Cardinal Francisco Jiménez de Cisneros, the Chancellor of the Kingdom, was made regent, but the upper nobility reasserted itself.
 Ferdinand led an army against Pedro Fernández de Córdoba y Pacheco, the marquis of Priego of Córdoba, who had seized control there by force.